dmitry-savchenkov/my-favourite-songs-app/README.md

 # My favourite songs app

 ## Project structure

 - applications: contains web applications
   - my-favourite-songs-app: main application portal
   - header: micro frontend application
   - songs-list: micro frontend application
 - server: Rest API server

 ---

 ## How to run

 ### Install dependencies

 ```bash
     yarn install
     yarn install:deps
 ```

 ### Run app in dev mode

 ```bash
     yarn start:app
 ```

 ---

 ## Tasks

 > **_NOTE:_** Interview time is limited, and we don't expect you to finish all tasks.
 Please try to complete as many as you can.

+### General

 - Assess current application architecture
   - What are the pros and cons of the current architecture?
   - What are the possible improvements?